-Appointed by Governor to 5-year terms: Gregory A. Bowen; Cheryl A. Cort; Matthew R. Holloway.
-Terms expire 2015.
+Appointed by Governor to 5-year terms: Gregory A. Bowen.
+Term expires 2015.

-Thomas M. Ballentine, Jr.; Richard R. Brush; David J. Caporale; Jeffrey J. Felker; Howard S. Freedlander; Frank F. Hertsch; James P. Kruger III; Lee S. Sobel; Eric E. Soter; Eric C. Sprague; Bryce A. Turner; Leonidas A. (Leo) Vondas; Jessica D. Zuniga.
+Thomas M. Ballentine, Jr.; Richard R. Brush; David J. Caporale; Michael W. Davis; Jeffrey J. Felker; Howard S. Freedlander; Frank F. Hertsch; James P. Kruger III; Lee S. Sobel; Eric E. Soter; Eric C. Sprague; Bryce A. Turner; Leonidas A. (Leo) Vondas; Jessica D. Zuniga.
 Terms expire 2020.

 Appointed by House Speaker: Stephen W. Lafferty; Mary Ann Lisanti.

 Designated by Maryland Association of Counties: Deborah A. Carpenter; Leslie (Les) Knapp, Jr.

 Designated by Maryland Municipal League: Kevin L. Small; Bruce R. Williams.